Read about how Teays Valley West Middle School students sponsored one veteran in 2017 with plans for more in 2018.

 Gerald Blue (back row, second from right) will take the trip in June.
 He is shown here with members of the Student Welcoming Committee, Don Wilson (WWII veteran and Honor Flight Columbus representative) and Jill Shore (first-grade teacher at the school).

 See this Marion Star article for more information.

-The school/class will be encouraged to write individual special letters to their veteran before their trip.
-These letters, called “mail call” are given to the veterans during their special day.
-(Many veterans have said reading the letters from the kids is the best part of their special day.)
-The school/class can also write one letter that is from the entire school/class to be placed in the veteran end-of-trip folder along with the veteran’s certificate.
+The class will be encouraged to write individual special letters to their veteran before their trip.
+These letters are given to the veterans on the trip during "mail call."
+Many veterans say reading the letters from the kids is the best part of their special day.

-The school/class could follow their veteran’s trip during the day with social media updates from the veteran’s assigned guardian.
+The class can also follow their veteran’s trip during the day with social media updates from the veteran’s assigned guardian.

-The school/class would be invited to participate in the special “Homecoming” we give the vets when they return from Washington, D.C. on a Saturday evening.
+The school/class would be invited to participate in the special “Homecoming” we give the vets when they return from Washington, D.C. in the evening.